birkin/easyrequest_hay_project/easyrequest_hay_app/lib/info.md

     - Because of its age, this book is managed by Brown's special-collections Library, the John Hay Library.
 Special-collections materials may only be used in this building.

-- You'll see that the 'Status' is 'Available', and to the right is the link 'request-access' _(again, under-construction, not-yet-available)_.
+- You'll see that the 'Status' is 'Available', and to the right is the link 'request-access'.
 Clicking that link gets you to this easyrequest-hay service.

 - After logging in, you'll land at a web-page where you can provide the Special-Collections staff with additional information about what you need (you won't have to re-type information about the item you want).